2015, 05:30, Color, Sound, Cachorro Loko

-Director and Animator: Igor Shin Moromisato
+Director and animator: Igor Shin Moromisato

-Edit: Moïra Himmelsbach
+Editing: Moïra Himmelsbach

 Color: Anderson Rego Freitas